 Research points to the fact that financial education decays quickly, so it’s important to keep discussing these concepts with your kids.
 And remember that while financial habits aren’t inherited, kids often learn by watching their parents.
 So demonstrate your own financial capability and help your kids develop healthy money management habits early on.

 Are there areas of your own financial capability you’d like to improve?
-Check out our free education program, The Financial Capability Series.
-You can register for some, or all of the upcoming topics, and watch replays of past topics from the registration page.
+Check out our on-demand Financial Capability Series.
+Topics include:

 CacheFlo is a financial education company that builds eLearning and tools to help financial professionals and individuals make behaviour-based changes, which allows them to get more life from their money.
 We want to make it easier for people to predict the impact of their financial choices before they make them.